Walter Cronkite School of Journalism and Mass Communication policies

 Transfer credit

-Students admitted to the 30-credit-hour mid-career MMC program may transfer up to six credit hours of approved coursework taken before beginning the program not used toward a previous degree; the six credit hours may include nondegree coursework.
+Students admitted to the 30 credit hour, midcareer MMC program may transfer up to six credit hours of approved coursework taken before beginning the program and not used toward a previous degree; the six credit hours may include nondegree coursework.
 Only courses with a grade of "A" (4.00) or "B" (3.00) and taken within three years of admission to an ASU graduate program may be accepted as transfer credit.

-In order to have graduate coursework that was completed at other accredited institutions included on a plan of study, a student must petition the school’s master's or doctoral committee.
-The student also must complete the petition section of the plan of study.
+To have graduate coursework that was completed at other accredited institutions included on a POS, a student must petition the school’s master's or doctoral committee.
+The student also must complete the petition section of the POS.

-Students who are in the 36-credit-hour professional master’s degree program are not permitted to transfer coursework from another institution or from another ASU program.
+Students who are in the 36 credit hour, professional master’s degree programs are not permitted to transfer coursework from another institution or from another ASU program.

 400-level courses taken for graduate credit